marulkan/cesnet-kafka/README.markdown

 By default, the ID is generated automatically as order of the node hostname (*::fqdn*) in the *hostnames* array.

-Beware changing leads requires internal data cleanups or internal metadata modification.
+Beware changing requires internal data cleanups or internal metadata modification.

 ####`keytab`